Disclaimer: The English language text below is

 right to partial reimbursement of the expenses that have arisen

-due to this in accordance with law and other regulatory
+due to this in accordance with law and other laws and

 Section 9.
 Benefit for the Ensuring